-TABLE 2 Requirements for communal bin areas

-Bin Capacity (L) 240L 360L 660L and larger

-Contact a bin supplier for sizes

-Bin Dimensions (m2) Height: 1.060m Width: 0.730m Depth: 0.585m Height: 1.1m Width: 0.680m Depth: 0.848m

-Size of storage area (m2) for all bin sizes Design storage areas so that there is easy access for residents and caretakers including allowance for the manoeuvrability of bins including minimum aisle space of 1.2m.
-Area must be large enough to accommodate all waste generated. e.g. number of bins x size of bins + space for manoeuvrability Please see Appendix A of the DECC "Best Practice Guide for Waste Management in Multi-unit Dwellings" 2008 for layouts of bin storage areas.
+TABLE 2 Requirements for commun nal bin areas Bin Capacity (L) 240L 360L 660L and large Contact a bin supplier for sizes Bin Dimensions (m2) Height: 1.060m Width: 0.730m Depth: 0.585m .730m Width: 0.680m Size of storage area (m2) for all bin sizes and caretakers includ manoeuvrability of bir Area must be large er e.g. number of bins x Please see Appendix so that there is easy acting allowance for the is including minimum ai nough to accommodate size of bins + space for A of the DECC "Best Prom Multi-unit Dwellings" 2 sle space of 1.2m. all waste generated. manoeuvrability ractice Guide for